PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 \end{flalign}
 $$

-The following illustration shows a 2D representation of the frustum in the homogeneous zw-plane.
+The following illustration shows a 2D representation of the frustum in the homogeneous xw-plane.

 ```{figure} images/04/persp-div.png
 ```